 - Meat- I LOVE using my carnitas tacos meat in these burritos, but shredded chicken or even steak would be tasty.

-- Veggies: Fresh chopped tomatoes, onion, and cilantro are always a must in these burritos!
+- Veggies: Fresh Pico de Gallo and some Avocado or Guacamole are always a must in these burritos!

-Make sure to check out my other favorite southwest dishes like my southwest chicken and rice skillet, potato tacos, best pico de gallo, tacos al carbon, roasted tomatillo salsa, and my fajita tacos!
+Make sure to check out my other favorite southwest dishes like my southwest chicken and rice skillet, potato tacos, tacos al carbon, roasted tomatillo salsa, and my Mexican Street Tacos!

-- Make the carnitas meat or prep whatever other meat you will be using
+- Step 1: Make the carnitas meat or prep whatever other meat you will be using.

-- Roast and peel green chiles, then stuff with strips of cheese
+- Step 2: Roast and peel green chiles, then stuff with strips of cheese.

 Save this for later!